What is the successful journey for testers in their professional life?

 When you share, you will be keen to learn new technologies to share again and the team members starts following you and will be interested to work with you.

 #3.
-Don’t miss to learn “automation framework” at this stage and miss an opportunity to work with a real time project using an automation tool.
+Don’t miss to learn “automation framework” at this stage and miss an opportunity to work on a real-time project using an automation tool.
 Investigate the various automation tools available in the industry and be familiar and strong in any one of the automation tool.

 #4.
 Participate in organizational initiatives and be a core team member.
 By completing five years, you are now an expert in manual and automation testing and can able to lead teams and identified as a ‘test lead’.